jonbhanson/flutter_native_splash/README.md

  android:resource="@drawable/launch_background"
  />
 ```
 The solution is to remove the above code.
+Note that this will also remove the fade effect between the native splash screen and your app.

 ## Can I change the duration of the splash screen?
 No, it is not possible to change the duration of the splash screen.
 The native splash screen is displayed while the native app loads the Flutter framework.
 Because the resources in your app cannot load while the native splash screen is displayed, the native splash screen must be as fast as possible.
 Note that delaying the user experience is a poor design decision.